ritua2/BOINCatTACC/api/midas_processing/README.md

 ```

 **Command**
 The actual command, to be executed.
 Requires the syntax LANGUAGE: FILE.
+Only one file may be issued after the command.
 All commands must be done using this syntax, so plan accordingly.
 This
 means no arguments in the command line.
 If you request specific commands, put them in a text file, include that file, and make the program read it.
 In the case of scripted languages, the image will just execute the command.
 For compiled languages, the image will first compile the file using the language's default compiler (gcc for C, etc) and then run the executable.
+For C++ libraries installed using buckaroo, MIDAS will automatically set the -I flags to set-up the necessary libraries.
 The program assumes that the user knows how the file extensions, so it will not raise an error if they do not match the language.
 This form is, as of now, the only one available, only language commands may be executed.
 Use the syntax: